Salary and Career Info

 The dietetics and nutrition major is accredited through June 2023 by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995.

-Co-op is a full-time paid work experience for at least 400 hours in an industry related to food and nutrition.
+Cooperative education (co-op) is a full-time paid work experience for at least 400 hours in an industry related to food and nutrition.
 Students register for co-op just like a class but do not pay tuition.
 The course is graded as pass/fail.
-Students are required to complete three co–op experiences to receive their BS degree in dietetics and nutrition and the majority complete their co-op experiences in the summer.
+Students are required to complete three co-op experiences to receive their BS degree in dietetics and nutrition and the majority complete their co-op experiences in the summer.
 One co-op must be completed in a health care environment.
-For more information, please visit the Office of Career Service and Cooperative Education.

 Students often complete co-ops with job titles such as diet clerk, health/nutrition educator, nutrition assistant, cook, food service worker, prep cook/worker, and patient care technician, among others.